-We Like! you really cant keep a good secret
+We Like! you really can't keep a good secret down

 The Best of Oughterard and Connemara

-Or when I'm out for a walk and experience the four seasons in an hour -
+Or when I'm out for a walk and experience all four seasons within a few minutes'

 Oughterard and Connemara: Travel and Transport to the 19th Century